ClickHouse/ClickHouse/docs/en/query_language/functions/string_functions.md

 ## endsWith(s, suffix)

-Returns whether to end with the specified suffix, If return 1, the string ends with the specified suffix, otherwise it returns 0.
+Returns whether to end with the specified suffix.
+Returns 1 if the string ends with the specified suffix, otherwise it returns 0.

 ## startsWith(s, prefix)

-Returns whether to end with the specified prefix, If return 1, the string ends with the specified prefix, otherwise it returns 0.
+Returns whether to end with the specified prefix.
+Returns 1 if the string ends with the specified prefix, otherwise it returns 0.

 ## trimLeft(s)

-Returns a string that removes the left margin character.
+Returns a string that removes the whitespace characters on left side.

 ## trimRight(s)

-Returns a string that removes the right margin character.
+Returns a string that removes the whitespace characters on right side.

 ## trimBoth(s)